Use a Backup Copy of your CARCare Database File

 removing the date/time-stamp from the end of the filename.
 Once this is done,

-you can use this file to replace (overwrite) your damaged database file.
+you can use this file to replace (overwrite) your damaged or lost database file.

 When you restart CARCare, you will see the prior contents of the database at